Water: 400 grams, 1 & 2/3 cups

 The only difference is don’t use sourdough starter, add an extra tablespoon of water to the liquid ingredients, and mix the instant yeast into the dry ingredients before combining with the wet ingredients.

 After the long 12-14 hour proof, lightly flour a large board.
-Gently scrap the dough out of the bowl.
+This is a high hydration dough, so gently scrape the dough out of the bowl.
 Flour your hands and gently stretch the dough into a rectangle.
 Try not to deflate the gases trapped in the dough.
 Now fold the dough in thirds and then in half.
 Gently shape the dough into a boule, or batard (round or oblong) for baking.
 Gently place the dough in a proofing basket for the final rise.
 If you don’t have a proofing basket, you can line a bowl with a well floured kitchen towel and put the dough in there for the final rise.
 The final rise should take about 1 to 1 1/2 hours, until the dough doubles in size.
 Make sure you cover the dough with plastic, or an inverted bowl to keep it from drying out.

 Place your baking vessel and lid in the oven and preheat it to 450°F about 30 minutes before baking.
 I bake in an enameled cast iron Dutch oven, but you can use any vessel you like.
 A slow cooker’s ceramic pot with an oven proof lid is also a great choice.